manzinello/mailgo.js.org/docs/nextjs.md

 ---
 id: nextjs
-title: Mailgo in Next.js (and SSR)
+title: Mailgo in Next.js (and SSR in general)
 sidebar_label: Next.js
 ---